 Nutritional genomics (also known as nutrigenomics) is the study of the relationship between a person’s genes and their nutritional health.
-This type of nutrition test paints a picture of how various nutrients impact an individual’s genes, and why imbalances or other forms of disease may be occurring.
+This type of nutrition test paints a picture of how various nutrients impact an individual’s genes, and why imbalances or other forms of the disease may be occurring.

 NutrEval Plasma® Test: Evaluates over 125 biomarkers and assesses the body’s functional need for 40 antioxidants, vitamins, minerals, essential fatty acids, amino acids, and other select nutrients.
 Biomarkers include neurotransmitter metabolites, oxidative stress markers, toxic elements, and more.

 CV Health Plus Genomics: Assesses cardiovascular risk by analyzing lipid biomarkers and genomic risk factors associated with cardiovascular disease.
-Recommended for patients with family history of heart disease or stroke, as well as those with relevant risk factors such as obesity, poor dietary habits, and sedentary lifestyle.
+Recommended for patients with a family history of heart disease or stroke, as well as those with relevant risk factors such as obesity, poor dietary habits, and a sedentary lifestyle.

 Vitamin lab tests measure the levels of various important vitamins in the blood.
-This type of nutrition test can be used to diagnose vitamin deficiencies, and can help physicians recommend appropriate dietary changes or vitamin supplements to patients.
+This type of nutrition test can be used to diagnose vitamin deficiencies and can help physicians recommend appropriate dietary changes or vitamin supplements to patients.

-It is possible to test for just one or two vitamins in the blood; however, physicians will usually recommend a comprehensive vitamin panel that checks the levels of all the most essential vitamins.
+It is possible to test for just one or two vitamins in the blood; however, physicians will usually recommend a comprehensive vitamin panel that checks the levels of all the essential vitamins.
 Some of the most common vitamin tests include:

 Vitamin A Test: Measures the level of vitamin A (retinol), which is an essential nutrient for vision, skin health, and immune function.
 Vitamin A deficiency can result in poor vision or blindness, dry skin, and recurrent infections.
 May be ordered with a Beta Carotene test, since Carotene is a nutrient that converts to vitamin A in the body.